Money Movers: Production

 After making The Getting of Wisdom Bruce Beresford signed a contract with the South Australian Film Corporation (SAFC) to make two films in two years.
 He wanted to make a movie that was in complete contrast with his last movie, and had written a script called The Ferryman.
 However the SAFC did not want to make it and they offered him a number of other projects instead.
 Beresford decided to adapt a novel by Devon Minchin, who founded Metropolitan Security Services in 1954.
 Beresford worked with MSS for two months doing research.

 Shooting took six weeks in February and March 1978.
 Although the film was based in Sydney, it was shot mostly in the studios of the SAFC and at various locations in Adelaide, notably the Rowley Park Speedway, with some scenes also filmed in Sydney.
 This is seen with vehicles regularly jumping between South Australia's black on a white background licence plates and the NSW version of black on yellow.
+It was also noticeable when the opening sequence to the film shows an armoured van passing known landmarks in each city such as Circular Quay in Sydney and Port Road in Adelaide.

 Although fake money was used in the film, where there was calls for large amounts of cash, (approximately A$1 million was used) real armed guards from Metropolitan Security Services (MSS) were on hand.